Optimal-HRV/optimalhrv-howto/docs/web-dashboard.md

     - Invite Users: Links to a page where you can invite new users to the platform

     - Reports: Links to a data-rich page for detailed information on user HRV

+    - Billing History: Provides a record of all invoices associated with your organization’s subscription.

 <br clear="left"/>